dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ## Generating Bicep from .NET Aspire app model using AZD

-Although development teams are free to use `azd provision` and `azd deploy` commands for their deployments both for development and production purposes, some teams may choose to generate Bicep files that they can review and manage as part of version control (this also allows these
+Although development teams are free to use `azd up` (or `azd provision` and `azd deploy`) commands for their deployments both for development and production purposes, some teams may choose to generate Bicep files that they can review and manage as part of version control (this also allows these
 Bicep files to be referenced as part of a larger more complex Azure deployment).